-My name is Mariam Magsi.
-I was born and raised in Karachi, Pakistan.
-I am currently based in Toronto, Canada.
-My ethnic heritage is Baloch and Punjabi.
+Mariam Magsi was born and raised in Karachi, Pakistan and is currently based in Toronto, Canada.
+Her ethnic heritage is Baloch and Punjabi.

-Working in photography, video, performance art and installation, I use food items, inherited textiles, cultural paraphernalia and family archives to unpack themes related to constructions of identity, intergenerational trauma, gender and migration.
+Working in photography, video, performance art and installation, Magsi uses inherited textiles, cultural paraphernalia, family archives, food and orally transmitted intergenerational stories, to unpack themes related to socio-political constructions of identity, intergenerational trauma, gender and migration.

-My projects include artistic and historic investigations into the practice of veiling (Purdah), an ongoing creative exploration of my indigenous Baloch identity and ancestry, as a member of the Magsi clan in Pakistan (Daughter of the Tribe), as well as artistic research into the food and hospitality cultures of South Asia (Dawat Yan Project).
+Magsi’s projects include artistic and historic investigations into the practice of veiling (Purdah), an ongoing creative exploration of her Baloch identity and ancestry (Daughter of the Tribe), as well as artistic research into the food and hospitality cultures of South Asia (Dawat Yan Project).

 Magsi holds an MFA from OCAD University in Interdisciplinary Art, Media & Design and a BFA with Honors from University of Toronto in Studio Art & English Literature.
 Magsi's works have been featured on Vice Canada, Toronto Star, CNN Arabia, Scene Arabia, She Does The City, and she has exhibited at renowned galleries and festivals, such as: Art Gallery of Ontario (Toronto), Pen & Brush Foundation (NYC), Pride Photo Award (Amsterdam), and many more.